hwfan/DriveDownloader/README.md

 # DriveDownloader

 DriveDownloader is a Python tool for downloading files on online drives.
 With DriveDownloader, one can download the resources from netdrive with only one command line.

-It now supports **OneDrive** and **GoogleDrive**.
+DriveDownloader now supports **OneDrive** and **GoogleDrive**.

 ## Requirements